What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 Be sure to bring several of these with you for the flight.
 If you’ve purchased a funky-looking face mask and plan to wash it, make sure you have a plastic zip-lock bag to place it in to avoid contaminating your main bag.

 If you’re using a disposable one, check the guidance on how many hours it is safe to use – and be sure to throw your mask away at the required time.
-For example, on my last Europe to New York flight (eight-hour flight time), I changed my mask three times.
+For example, on my last Europe-to-New York flight (an 8-hour flight), I changed my mask 3 times.

-I suggest you opt for a multi-pack and keep them in your bag for your entire vacation.
+I suggest you opt for a multi-pack and keep them in your bag throughout your vacation.
 Most airlines say that the requirement is to wear them throughout the duration of the flight, but this may change as time goes on – keep checking with your airline.

 Make sure you wear the mask over your nose and mouth, not just your mouth – many people are doing this now, and it’s pointless.